gabrielbonin01/data-science-portfolio/README.md

 <li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20K%20Means%20Clustering/Machine%20Learning%20and%20K%20Means%20Clustering.ipynb">Machine Learning and K Nearest Neighbors model</a>: A classification problem with a classified data set from a company!.The model predicts a class for a new data point based off of the features. i will also choose the best value for K using the elbow method.</li>

+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20K%20Means%20Clustering/Machine%20Learning%20and%20K%20Means%20Clustering.ipynb">Machine Learning and Decision Trees and Random Forests</a>:  Analyzing a publicly available data set from LendingClub.com andt ry to predict if a person has a high probability of paying the loan back.</li>

 </ul>
 <h7>***The Majority of those project where done in <a href="https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/">This course</a>***</h7>